 As we noted earlier, rates on cash-back portals change all the time.
 But here’s a comparison of a few major retailers and their rates on some of the top sites at the time this article was written.

-Note that this data was collected on February 20, 2024.
+Note that this data was collected on May 29, 2024.
 We’ll update this article periodically to keep the numbers fresh.

 However, the TopCashback only offers cash-back shopping.
 So if you’re looking for ways to earn points for an array of tasks — and don’t do a ton of online shopping — then it might make more sense to keep all your earning opportunities on a single platform, using the cash-back portal as a way to augment the points you earn through other activities.

 Pro Tip: Cashback Monitor is a site that aggregates current offers for most major retailers on most of the top-tier cash-back sites.
 You can always start your shopping there to see which platform is currently offering the best deal.
-Learn more about how it works in our Cashback Monitor review.

 Magic Receipts

-There are multiple sites that pay you to upload your receipts, the most notable of which is Ibotta
+There are multiple sites that pay you to upload your receipts, the most notable of which is Ibotta.

 MyPoints offers this option via its “Magic Receipts” section.